SAFCSP-Team/binary-tree-decision-tree/README.md

 Anas is the CEO and has 2 managers under him, Ali as the IT manager and Abdullah as the HR manager.
 Ali has one software developer under him and his name is Mohammed.

-this is a perfect problem to slove it using binary tree, we can represent the company structure as the below image:
+This is a perfect problem to slove it using binary tree, we can represent the company structure as the below image:

 ![data representation](./Binary-tree-project.jpg)